Cover Image

 PERFORMANCE cloverleaf

-According to Alfa Romeo, the Giulia Quadrifoglio can accelerate from 0 to 100 km/h (62 mph) in 3.9 seconds and come to a standstill from that speed in 32 meters.
+According to Alfa Romeo, the Giulia Quadrifoglio can accelerate from 0 to 100 km/h (62 mph) in a blistering 3.9 seconds and come to a standstill from that speed in just 32 meters.
 The Quadrifoglio can attain a top speed of 307 km/h (191 mph).

-This model also completed the Nürburgring's Nordschleife circuit in September 2016 in a new lap record for the automatic transmission version: 7 minutes, 32 seconds.
+This model completed the Nürburgring's Nordschleife circuit in September 2016 setting a new lap record for a saloon car with automatic transmission: 7 minutes, 32 seconds.

-Car and Driver magazine has recorded a standing quarter mile time of 11.9 seconds at 195 km/h (121 mph) and a 0 to 97 km/h (60 mph) acceleration time of 3.6 seconds.
-The car also went around the Top Gear test track in 1:21.40, faster than several supercars and substantially faster than the BMW M3 and C63S.
+Car and Driver magazine recorded a standing quarter mile time of 11.9 seconds at 195 km/h (121 mph) and a 0 to 97 km/h (60 mph) acceleration time of just 3.6 seconds.
+The car also lapped the Top Gear test track in 1:21.40, faster than several supercars and substantially faster than the BMW M3 and C63S.

 Section Image